Says You!

-Says You! is a word game quiz show that airs weekly in the United States on public radio stations.
+Says You! is a word game quiz show that aired weekly in the United States on public radio stations.
 Richard Sher created the show in 1996 with the guiding philosophy: "It's not important to KNOW the answers: it's important to LIKE the answers."
 The first episode to broadcast on radio took place in Cambridge, Massachusetts in February 1997.

 Recorded in front of live audiences in theaters around the United States, the show is produced in Boston, Massachusetts.
 Its format, emphasis on witty repartee, and its tagline—"a game of bluff and bluster, words and whimsy"—are reminiscent of the similarly long-running BBC program My Word!
 (1956–1990).
 The first ten seasons of Says You! aired in a half hour timeslot before expanding to one hour in 2006, though half hour versions were offered to stations who wanted them.
 Season 21 of Says You! marked the show's 500th episode.

 Richard Sher hosted Says You!s first eighteen seasons, before his death on February 9, 2015.
 Original panelist Barry Nolan took over as host for the next two seasons, before returning to his seat as a panelist in early 2017.
 He was replaced as host by occasional panelist Gregg Porter of Seattle's KUOW-FM, with author/public radio contributor Dave Zobel (who came on as a Says You! writer after Sher's death) frequently guest hosting in 2018 and 2019 when Porter was absent or returning as a panelist.
 Porter left Says You! in the summer of 2019, with Zobel serving as permanent host until the end of season 25.
 Two final episodes hosted by former guest panelist Tom Bergeron and Richard Sher's son Ben (who voiced the episode-ending Pipit & Finch credit as a child and later served as a guest scorekeeper) were held in late 2022, but have yet to be posted online.